TianyiShi2001/protein/README.md

 ```

 This will produce a csv file containing two columns representing phi and psi angles.
-Then we can read the csv file in R and plot it (unfortunately I am not of any graphing libraries in Rust):
+Then we can read the csv file in R and plot it (unfortunately I am not familiar with any graphing libraries in Rust):

 ![ramachandran plot](./examples/ramachandran.png)